 '''

-plot(q, sort(x))
+plot(x_values, sort(sampled_points))

 '''

 If your data are from a normal distribution, but with a different mean and/or SD, you will get a straight line with a different slope or intercept.
 If your data are not from a normal distribution, you will observe systematic departures from a straight line.